-109th Congress, 2d Session
+111th Congress, 1st Session

-July 18, 2006
+July 29, 2009

-Resolved by the Senate (the House of Representatives Concurring), document under the direction of the Joint Committee on Printing.
+Resolved by the Senate (the House of Representatives concurring),

-SEC.
-1. POCKET VERSION OF THE UNITED STATES CONSTITUTION (a) IN GENERAL.-The 22nd edition of the pocket version

-(b) ADDITIONAL COPIES.-In addition to the usual number there shall be printed the lesser of-

-(1) 550,000 copies of the document, of which 440,000 copies shall be for the use of the House of Representatives, 100,000 copies shall be for the use of the Senate, and 10,000 copies shall be for the use of the Joint Committee on Printing; or

-(2) such number of copies of the document as does not exceed a total production and printing cost of \$198,000 with distribution to be allocated in the same proportion as described in paragraph (1), except that in no case shall the number of copies be less than 1 per Member of Congress.
+- SEC.
+1. POCKET VERSION OF THE UNITED STATES CONSTITUTION - (a) IN GENERAL.-The 24th edition of the pocket version of the United States Constitution shall be printed as a Senate document under the direction of the Joint Committee on Printing. - (b) ADDITIONAL COPIES.-In addition to the usual number, there shall be printed the lesser of- - (1) 551,000 copies of the document, of which 441,000 copies shall be for the use of the House of Representatives, 100,000 copies shall be for the use of the Senate, and 10,000 copies shall be for the use of the Joint Committee on Printing; or - (2) such number of copies of the document as does not exceed a total production and printing cost of \$218,379 with distribution to be allocated in the same proportion as described in paragraph (1), except that in no case shall the number of copies be less than 1 per Member of Congress.

-For sale by the Superintendent of Documents, U.S. Government Printing Office Internet: bookstore.gpo.gov Phone: toll free (866) 512-1800; DC area (202) 512-1800 Fax: (202) 512-2250 Mail: Stop SSOP, Washington, DC 20402-0001 with Index and The Declaration of Independence